 Learning a language should be fun and enjoyable.
 This should not only include learning how to speak, read, and write, but also ways of thinking, communicating and expressing oneself.
 Let the doors be open!

-The New England Conservatory of Music - BM, Vocal Performance
+Graduate Degree: The New England Conservatory of Music - Unknown, Vocal Performance

-The Central Academy of Drama - MA, Acting
+Graduate Degree: The Central Academy of Drama - Master of Arts, Acting

 What is your teaching philosophy?